towa-digital/gebrueder-weiss-woocommerce/docs/development.md

 ## Installation

 If you want to develop with this plugin, you would want to clone the repo and run `composer install` in the root directory, to install all dependencies and dev dependencies.

 ## Testing

 The Project contains automated tests which can be run locally with `phpunit` from the commandline and the root of the plugin

+### Important Note

+- if you want to use intellisense in your tests, make sure the tests folder of `vendor/wordpress/wordpress/tests/includes` is added to your intellisense language server includes, AND that its not ignored by a pattern.

 ### Setup